 This doesn't work.
 Interrogation-style interviews make applicants feel unwelcome and uncomfortable with the company.
 An easy way to improve the applicant experience is to approach interviews with a more conversational, guiding tone.
 After all, the aim is to find out how they handle themselves on a normal, day-by-day basis – not when they feel like they're up for ten years to life!

 5. Unnecessary tests and practices.

-The truth, however, is that they simply don’t work.
-Every study into these “problem solving” hypotheticals has found that they fail to actually pinpoint relevant traits.
-They aren’t quantifiably beneficial, so instead seem to be used a smokescreen for enabling “gut feel” hiring.
+The truth, however, is that they simply don't work.
+Every study into these "problem solving" hypotheticals has found that they fail to actually unearth relevant traits.
+They aren't quantifiably beneficial, and instead seem to be used as a smokescreen for enabling "gut feel" hiring.

 6. Irrelevant or misdirected interview questions.

 Similar to the above, another tactic that tends to cause more harm than good is the tendency to ask questions that don't actually relate much to the job in question.
 While it's fine to get a feel for an applicant's broader skills base, disqualifying applicants based on previously unmentioned criteria that exist solely in the interviewer's mind is a sure-fire way to hobble your interview process and leave applicants feeling discontented with your company and your methods.